-Our shRNA armored CAR, or shARC, platform explores an armoring CAR technology in conjunction with our shRNA platform to develop allogeneic CAR Ts to further optimize cell therapies for cancer patients.
-Armored CAR Ts are T cells engineered to co-express a CAR as well as secrete specific cytokines in order to increase the anti-tumor activity of CAR T cells.
-These armored CAR Ts fortify the cell therapy to overcome the hostile tumor microenvironment (TME) and drive a strong anti-tumor effect.
+Our shRNA armored CAR, or shARC, platform explores an armoring CAR technology in conjunction with our shRNA platform to further optimize CAR T-cell therapies for cancer patients.
+Armored CAR T-cells are T cells engineered to co-express a CAR and specific cytokines in order to increase their anti-tumor activity.
+This armoring fortifies the cell therapy to overcome the hostile tumor microenvironment (TME), characterizing most tumors, and drives a strong anti-tumor effect.

-- a paracrine effect, where the IL-18 cytokine can drive the strongly immunosuppressive environment, present within the majority of tumors, to an environment that's more pro-inflammatory.
+- alter the balance of pro- and anti-inflammatory cells within tumor tissues via a paracrine effect, where the IL-18 cytokine can drive the strongly immunosuppressive TME to become more pro-inflammatory.

-IL-18 can modulate not just the CAR T but also the local tumor environment, which can drive meaningful clinical benefit.
+IL-18 can modulate not just the CAR T-cells but also the local tumor microenvironment, which can drive meaningful anti-tumor effect

 shARC™ Platform to develop a series of candidates for the treatment of solid tumors and hematological malignancies

-We introduced our shARC platform in 2021 and are focusing our efforts on IL-18 for preclinical CAR T candidates.
-In vivo data show a proposed mechanism for superior proliferation and anti-tumor activity with CAR Ts secreting IL-18.
-Furthermore, clinical studies using recombinant IL-18 have shown the cytokine to be well tolerated, supporting its safety for use in an armored CAR T therapy1.
-We are curretnly exploring allogeneic NKG2D receptor CAR T candidates in discovery stage that leverage our shARC Platform.
+We are focusing our efforts on IL-18 for preclinical CAR T-cell candidates.
+In vivo data show superior anti-tumor activity with CAR T-cells secreting IL-18 compared with those not expressing IL-18.
+Furthermore, clinical studies using recombinant IL-18 have shown the cytokine to be well tolerated, supporting its safety for use in an armored CAR T therapy .